 Fig. 4.
-Radial profiles (in units of HLR) of the stellar mass surface density ($\log \mu$, upper panel), and luminosity weighted mean age, ($(\log age)L$, bottom panel).
+Radial profiles (in units of HLR) of the stellar mass surface density $(\log \mu, \text{upper panel})$, and luminosity weighted mean age, $(\langle \log age \rangle_L, \text{bottom panel})$.
 Results are stacked in each CMD bin.
 Individual spaxels are shown in blue, while the mean profile in each CMD box is traced by a solid line.
 The dashed line is the averaged profile obtained with the 107 galaxies.
 This profile is also shown in the upper right inset box that contains the whole spaxel distribution (in red).
-The number of galaxies in each bin is convenient observational framework to study the properties of different types of galaxies.
+The number of galaxies in each bin is indicated in each panel.

+convenient observational framework to study the properties of different types of galaxies.